-When dividends are not paid in full on outstanding shares of any class or series of Parity Stock for a dividend period, all dividends declared with respect to the Series A Preferred Shares and all shares of outstanding Parity Stock for such dividend period will be declared on a proportional basis so that the amount of dividends declared per share will bear to each other the same ratio that all unpaid dividends as of the end of the most recent dividend period per share of any Parity Stock bear to each other.
+When dividends are not paid in full on outstanding shares of any class or series of Parity Stock for a dividend period, all dividends declared with respect to the Series A Preferred Shares and all shares of outstanding Parity Stock for such dividend period will be declared on a proportional basis so that the amount of dividends declared per share will bear to each other the same ratio that all unpaid dividends as of the end of the most recent dividend payment period per share on the Series A Preferred Shares and all unpaid dividends as of the end of the most recent dividend period per share of any Parity Stock bear to each other.
 Therefore, if we are not paying full dividends on any outstanding shares of Parity Stock, we will not be able to pay full dividends on the Series A Preferred Shares.